Remove Damp Stains on Walls and Ceilings

-- Pour a pound or two of salt into a wide-mouthed container and place it right in the centre of any damp areas or rooms in your home.
+- Pour a pound or two of salt into a wide-mouthed container and place it right in the center of any damp areas or rooms in your home.

 - This will absorb moisture from the air and prevent the reappearance of fungi.

-- Change the salt when you notice its colour getting darker.
+- Change the salt when you notice its color getting darker.
 It is an indicator that it cannot absorb more moisture.